-'Auxilia' means help and the Auxiliary soldiers assisted the Legionary soldiers by providing extra manpower and in particular specialised fighting techniques.
+'Auxilia' means help in Latin and the auxiliary soldiers assisted the legionary soldiers by providing extra manpower and in particular specialised fighting techniques.

-They were originally non-Roman citizens but received their citizenship after being a soldier for 25 years, until the early third century when the Emperor made everyone living inside the Empire a citizen (apart from slaves).
+Originally, they were non-Roman citizens but received their citizenship after being a soldier for 25 years.
+This continued until the early third century when the emperor made everyone living inside the Empire (apart from slaves) a citizen.